 In the beginning, when it came to getting photography clients, my mindset was, “Please hire me.”
 It’s seems like you should try to get any client you can in order to build your portfolio and make money.
 But, this turns into a stressful hustle and demonstrates a significant lack of boundaries for how you run your business.

 You always have a choice with what clients you work with and not all clients are going to be a good fit for you.
-It’s really important to figure out who your ideal clients are so you can work with people who are a good fit.
-If you take anything you can get, you could become overworked, underpaid, under appreciated or just plain old exhausted and unhappy.
+If you take anything you can get, you could become overworked, underpaid, under appreciated or simply exhausted and unhappy.

 So, how do you find your ideal clients?

-When it comes to finding your ideal photography clients, it actually starts with you.
-You have to get to know your business and shift your mindset from “Please hire me” to “Is this a good client for me?”
-Sure, a client may want to work with you, but do you want to work with that client?
+This may surprise you, but when it comes to finding your ideal photography clients, it actually starts with you.
+You have to know your business and shift your mindset from “Please hire me” to “Is this a good client for me?”
+A client may really want to work with you, but do you really want to work with that client?

-If you want to find your ideal clients, you have to practice gaining confidence in three things:
+If you want to find your ideal clients, you have to know these three things: